thesheff17/smtc/README.rst

 This will attempt to teach you how to program.

-I will show examples in python
+I will show examples in python.

 ************
 Installation